 "Money from the turnpike, combined with federal, state and local investments over six years, will allow for $3 billion in new infrastructure spending -- and much of that work begins this year," Kasich said in a release.

-office believes the projects will make money for the state and businesses by breaking up congestion in some areas and giving more direct to, from and by many spheres of local economic interest that were less accessible in the past.
+Cunningham said his office believes the projects will make money for the state and businesses by breaking up congestion in some areas and giving more direct to, from and by many spheres of local economic interest that were less accessible

 "Certainly traffic volume, location and congestion were looked at while these decisions were being made," he said.
 The projects will also make it easier to get "goods from 'A' to 'B' and that helps keep the economy going."